Parameterized Complexity of Efficient Sortation: Introduction

-\begin{problem} \problemtitle{\textsc{Min-Degree Sort Point Problem} (\pfixed)} \probleminput{A digraph $D=(V,E)$, a target $T\in \N$ and a set $K$ of routed commodities each of which is a tuple of the form $(s,t,P)$ where $s, t \in V$ and $P$ is an $s$-$t$-path in $D$.} \problemtask{Is there a subgraph $H$ of the transitive closure $\tc(D)$ of $D$ such that the maximum outdegree of $H$ is at most $T$, and for every commodity $(s,t,P) \in K$, there exists a directed $s$-$t$-path in $H \cap \tc(P)$? } \end{problem}
+\myproblem{\textsc{Min-Degree Sort Point Problem} (\pfixed)} {A digraph $D=(V,E)$, a target $T\in \N$ and a set $K$ of routed commodities each of which is a tuple of the form $(s,t,P)$ where $s, t \in V$ and $P$ is an $s$-$t$-path in~$D$.} {Is there a subgraph $H$ of the transitive closure $\tc(D)$ of $D$ such that the maximum outdegree of $H$ is at most $T$, and for each commodity $(s,t,P) \in K$, there is a directed $s$-$t$-path in $H \cap \tc(P)$?} \myproblem{\textsc{Min-Degree Routing and Sort Point Problem} (\pvar)} {A digraph $D=(V,E)$, a target $T\in \N$ and a set $K\subseteq V\times V$ of commodities.} {Is there a subgraph $H$ of $\tc(D)$ such that the maximum outdegree of $H$ is at most $T$ and for each commodity $(s,t) \in K$, there is a directed $s$-$t$-path in~$H$?} Figure~\ref{fig:example_network} provides an example illustrating both problems.\footnote{For complexity-theoretic reasons, here we consider the decision variants.
+However, all obtained algorithms can solve the corresponding optimization tasks as well. } For \pvar\ the paths of commodities are not fixed, so commodities are defined as 2-tuples.